After purchasing your RV (and maybe a tow vehicle), your next biggest RV expense will be campground and RV park fees.

 The good news is that every RV park has detailed notes on how the discount can or cannot be applied.
 If they don’t specify, they always provide a number for you to call.

 Always keep in mind that you do not make reservations through Passport America.
 You must contact the RV park directly for reservations, rates, exclusions, and extra fees.

-We did not renew Passport America for 2018 and Here’s Why
+We did not renew Passport America and Here’s Why

 When we have stayed at campgrounds or RV parks, it has been 30 days or more and Passport America can’t be applied to stays that long.